Skip to main content

 SEMGREP_PR_ID

 Set SEMGREP_PR_ID to enable Semgrep to leave PR or MR comments in your SCM.
-Check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.
+Check your CI provider's documentation for available variables that provide the correct values for every CI job.

 The following example uses Azure Pipelines: